 The first thing you’ll want to have is some sort of spool or reel so that you can keep your fishing line nice and tidy.
 Without a spool, the line would lay across your feet as you pulled it in.
 In the worst-case scenario, a monstrous fish could take the bait, and you could quickly become tangled in the line.

-You can buy brand name handline fishing spools from any major fishing outlet, or they can be made from wooden boards, bottles, PVC pipes, and numerous other items.
-Just be sure that you can easily wind and release the line from the spool if you choose the makeshift route.
+You can buy brand-name handline fishing spools from any major fishing outlet, or you can simply use wooden boards, bottles, PVC pipes, and numerous other items to construct a spool.
+Just be sure that you can easily wind and release the line if you choose the makeshift route.

 Knife and Gloves